DevilRep/fifteen-puzzle-jquery/README.md

 ## General Information
 This project was created to test a new technologies, try different solutions for the same tack

+To start the game just click on the "Fifteen puzzle" on the top

 ## Technologies Used
 - jquery - version 3.6.0